adityaSomak/PSLQA/README.md

 ## Disclaimer

-   If you want to augment or fix an issue, please raise an issue in the Issue tab of the project.
+   - If you want to augment or fix an issue, please raise an issue in the Issue tab of the project.
 However, as I am the sole contributor, please note the answers will be infrequent.
    Please feel free to clone and modify based on your needs though.
 Cheers!
+   - If you are looking for all the functionalities of PSL 2.0 in one place, please visit the [original groovy-based Gihub Repo](https://github.com/linqs/psl).